gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO: Expand this and provide a DSL example.

+### Tooling API improvements

+#### Expose Eclipse builders and natures

+Clients of the Tooling API now can query the list of Eclipse builders and natures via the
+<a href="javadoc/org/gradle/tooling/model/eclipse/EclipseProject.html">EclipseProject</a> model.
+The result of the `EclipseProject.getProjectNatures()`
+and `EclipseProject.getBuildCommands()` contain the builders and natures required for the target project as well as the customisation defined the
+'eclipse' <a href="dsl/org.gradle.plugins.ide.eclipse.model.EclipseProject.html">Gradle plugin configuration</a>.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.